thiagoesteves/deployex/docs/examples/gcp/README.md

  *  *__myappname-prod-secrets__*:

-Create a new version of the secret and add the following JSON structure as plain text:
+Create a new version of the secret and add the following JSON structure as plain text (You may need to configure additional secrets if your application requires them):
 ```bash
 {"MYAPPNAME_SECRET_KEY_BASE":"xxxxxxxxxx","MYAPPNAME_ERLANG_COOKIE":"xxxxxxxxxx"}
 ```